 5. Lastly, I would say prepare for questions.
 Lots of them.

 Unless you’ve put up a billboard declaring ‘I AM NOW VEGAN SO PLEASE DON’T OFFER ME A BITE OF YOUR BURGER’ no one really needs to know you’re changing your lifestyle.
 Until there’s a birthday cake in the office and you can’t eat the cream.
 Trust me, I’ve been there.
 Even though healthy eating is hip these days, chances are you’ll be quizzed on your decision (I swear to God I’ll go Bjork at Bangkok Airport if I get “where do you get your protein from?” one more time).
 The tried-and-tested ‘I don’t eat anything with a face’ still works a treat as an explanation but a better, non-preachy way to talk about being a vegan is to explain the health benefits which are pretty hard to argue with.
-Remember – it’s better to be McCartney, not Morrissey when it comes to all things veggie (sorry, Morrissey).
+Remember – it’s better to be McCartney, not Morrissey when it comes to all things veggie.
+Lead by example and all that.

-For everything you could possibly need to know about going vegan, go to vegansociety.com or search this very blog for vegan recipes.
-Check out #vegansofig on Instagram or follow me over there for more #foodporn.
+For everything you could possibly need to know about going vegan, go to vegansociety.com or vegsoc.org.
+Search this very blog for vegan recipes, check out #vegansofig on Instagram for meal inspo or follow me over there for more #foodporn.